Beet Hummus Recipe

 Recipe notes & tips

-Beet hummus ingredients
+Beet hummus ingredients & Substitutions

 Extra virgin olive oil: Good-quality extra virgin olive is essential for flavor and nutrition.
+I don’t recommend skipping or substituting extra virgin olive oil.

 Are beetroots good for you?

 Beetroots are low in calories but rich in manganese, magnesium, and iron, which are essential for bones, muscles, the brain, and healthy hair.
-They have been associated with numerous health benefits, including improved blood flow, lower blood pressure, and increased exercise performance.
+They have been associated with several health benefits, including improved blood flow, lower blood pressure, and increased exercise performance.

 Serving suggestions